mahanrezaie/packer-ubuntu-template/README.md

-After you made you variables file with api keys and everything you need, you can proceed to use like this.
+After you made your variables file with api keys and everything you need, you can proceed to use like this.

 ## validate your template